deltachat/deltachat-pages/README.md

 ### Update _typos_ in sources

-Updating typos in the english sources
+Updating typos in the English sources
 **that shall not result in retranslations** is a bit tricky:

-The english source is used as the ID for the translations - fixing a typo will change the ID an will result in translations needed to be redone.
+The English source is used as the ID for the translations, so fixing a typo will change the ID and result in translations needing to be redone.

 Currently, this can be handled only manually:
-- fix the typo, grammar minor change
+- fix the typo or grammar
 - run `./tools/t-dance push--do-this-only-from-master`
   and then `./tools/t-dance.sh pull`
 - use `git diff` to check if translations are missing,